GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 ## Custom Map Sources {#customMapSources}

-In addition to built-in online raster maps, Galileo Offline Maps also supports custom online maps.
+In addition to built-in online raster maps, Guru Maps also supports custom online maps.
 You can add any map source you like using a special XML file that contains a description of map provider.

 ### Simple custom map sources {#simpleCustomMapSources}